Brighten Up Your Home with These Chic Amazon Ceiling Lights

-If you happen to live in a new construction/builder home, you might be familiar with the ol’ boob light.
-They are not exactly the most stylish fixture – so if you are looking for boob light alternatives you have come to the right place!
+If you happen to live in a new construction/builder home, you might be familiar with the boob light.
+They are not exactly the most stylish fixture – so if you are looking for boob light alternatives, you have come to the right place!

 In this post, I’ll be providing ideas and links to lighting to get those boob lights replaced.
-Replacing light fixtures is a great way to customize your cookie cutter builder home and it makes such a difference in your rooms.
+Replacing light fixtures is a great way to customize your cookie-cutter builder home, making a difference in your rooms.

 Why are they called boob lights?
 Because they look like a … boob.